-This leads to the third phase, more advanced (sometimes only accomplished in couples therapy): the simple yet enormous challenge to own how you’ve come across to your spouse, appreciate that their experience of you hasn’t always been positive, and be open to receiving whatever they say.
+This leads to the third phase, more advanced (sometimes only accomplished in couples therapy: the simple yet enormous challenge to own how you've come across to your spouse, appreciate that they're experience of you hasn't always been positive, and be open to receiving whatever they say.

 This part is hard.
 There may be a very small percentage of what they’re saying that rings factually true, but we’re asking you to believe their emotional experience.
 Sure, you may ONE TIME have berated them for doing the dishes, but you apologized!
 Why can’t they let that go?
 In this phase, it’s vital to accept the kernel of truth in their experience of you.
 The only way to the other side is for them to feel you really get how you’ve come across and to demonstrate that this next time, this next request, will be different.